 So why did I choose to talk about Generation II instead of the originals?
 I’ll admit, it’s partially favoritism but also because this was technically the first generation I played.
 On my 10th birthday, the only things I asked for were a pikachu onesie like these ones on kigurumi.co, a GameBoy Color and a copy of Pokemon Silver.
 All my friends were playing it, and I wanted in.
-I wound up receiving the special edition GameBoy Color, Silver, and also Yellow.
+I wound up receiving the onesie, a special edition GameBoy Color, Silver, and also Yellow.
 I experienced Generations I and II simultaneously, but due to it being the newer one everyone was playing, and also just having more content, I spent much more time playing Generation II.
 I vividly remember my cousin helping me start the game.
 My first Pokemon was Totodile.
 Back in 2004, I also really enjoyed playing Pokemon Fire Red, one of the remakes of the original GameBoy games.
 But it’s Gold and Silver that I’m going to talk about today.
 Normally in these retrospectives, I pick a memory of particular impact or importance with with Pokemon’s second generation, I just have way too many to pic from.
 I could tell you about the first time me and my cousin discovered breeding, my first shiny Pokemon (a silver Krabby), when I explored the Ruins of Alph, the first time I cleared the Elite 4, I could even tell you about how coming from a religious background almost rendered me unable to play the game because it was labelled as Satanic, but none of those memories would equate to the value of what these games mean in my life.

 Art from the Pokemon Adventures Manga written by Hidenori Kusaka and illustrated by Satoshi Yamamoto.